chlyoo/codingtest/readme.md

 N=100, A= 2.65
 N=1000, A=3.754

-!Return type should be "list"
+Return type should be "list"
 </P>
 <h2>Result</h2>
 --------------------------------------